aiueo13/create-web-stream/README.md

+Note: **I’m using a translation tool, so there may be some inappropriate expressions.**

 # create-web-stream

 A library for creating Web API `ReadableStream` and `WritableStream` instances from simple handlers and options.
 Supports BYOB readers, buffered writers, `AbortSignal` integration, and guaranteed cleanup callbacks.